 Always a Castle… Not Always a Tea Room…

-In 1869 John N. Roberts, a civil war veteran, and his wife Emily moved from Ohio to Kansas to establish their business and family in Lawrence.
-The Roberts had one daughter, Isabella, affectionately named Belle.
+In 1869, Civil War veteran John N. Roberts, and his wife Emily moved from Ohio to Kansas to establish their business and family in Lawrence.
+The Roberts had one daughter, Isabel, affectionately named Belle.
 They built a new life for themselves, becoming prominent members of the Lawrence community.
-Roberts built his fortune by designing and manufacturing containers and distinguished himself in business, real estate, politics, and leadership.
+Roberts built his fortune designing and manufacturing containers and distinguished himself in business, real estate, politics, and leadership.
 His honorific title as “General” stems from his service as adjutant general of the Kansas National Guard.

 We can only speculate as to why the Roberts family chose this particular design, but we do know General Roberts was insistent on hiring noted Lawrence architect John G. Haskell to design the structure and Joel Gustafson to act as master stone mason.
 A young Englishman, Sidney Endacott, who was visiting his brother in Lawrence for the summer, was hired by General Roberts to do the extensive wood carvings in the home which included the mantles of all five fireplaces and the breakfront in the dining room.
 Endacott, who returned to England after his work on the Castle, would go on to become a noted British watercolor artist.
 The name of the artisan who created the magnificent stained glass window for the Castle stairwell has, unfortunately, been lost to time.